connexcs/docs/docs/customer/package.md

 2. Select **Package** you want to assign to the customer (Package Details will display below).
 2. Enter the required **Quantity** and **Start Date**.
 2. Select **End Date** if desired.
-3. Selecting **Auto Decrement Credit** will debit the package amount from the customer account based on the quantity entered above.
+3. Selecting **Auto Decrement Credit** will debit the package amount from the customer account based on the Frequency and Frequency Match under Package details.
 3. Click the **`Save`** button.

 !!! info "Managing Packages"